 For nine months of the year 1989, the ship was engaged in training exercises while also undergoing maintenance availability at the Continental Marine Shipyard from April to July.
-By November, the Berkeley was back on the sea in response to the coup attempt that had been planned against the Aquino government in Manila.
-In the middle of July 1990, the Berkeley left for a week to participate in law enforcement mission with the United States Coast Guard.
+By November, Berkeley was back on the sea in response to the coup attempt that had been planned against the Aquino government in Manila.
+In the middle of July 1990, Berkeley left for a week to participate in a law enforcement mission with the United States Coast Guard.
 The purpose of the operations was to impede drug smuggling.
 The operations with the Coast Guard continued into February 1991 in Central America.
 With the end of the Cold War came budget cutbacks which gave the Navy enough of a basis to agree to a transfer of the Berkeley to the Greek Navy.
 The transfer occurred on 1 October 1992, with the ship continuing operations under the Themistoklis (D221) designation.
-In February 2002, the ship was placed out of commission at Salamis in Greece and in February 2004, it was sold for scrapping.
+In February 2002, the ship was placed out of commission at Salamis in Greece, and in February 2004, it was sold for scrapping.

 Asbestos Risks on the USS Berkeley (DDG-15)

 A toxic mineral called asbestos was used in shipbuilding in the 20th century U.S.A., particularly in the first half of it when the World Wars were taking place.
 The material was a fire retardant while being flexible and durable at the same time.
 Asbestos reached a peak in demand at the time World War II was occurring since the military was in need of abundant and cheap resources that would still offer some kind of protection to those who served.

 Especially for the U.S. Navy, the mineral was a great choice since it offered them the less likely scenario of the systems on board erupting into flames while deployed at sea for an affordable price.
 The mineral was being mined all across the United States, and the Navy acquired it in huge amounts, essentially coating the ships in mixtures containing the fibers, taking advantage of the property of asbestos to act as an insulator.